upptalk/uppsell/README.md

 # UPPSELL

-A Python-Flask API to business objects relating to e-commerce and a django-backed admin for managing them.
+A django-based Restful API for business objects relating to e-commerce and an admin for managing them.

 ## Features